 In order to compare the complexity of those algorithms, we count the number of times that the primary objective function (i.e., the likelihood cost in (7)) is computed during the graph search procedure.
-Figure 7 provides that comparison with increasing number of targets.
-Since the NN method is not able to predict the correct chain due to the greedy criteria and requires repeated search over the graph, the total complexity of it approaches to the complexity of the SAESL algorithm as the scene becomes dense.
-On the other hand, MCF algorithm predicts the chains relatively well and its complexity lies between our approach and NN.
+Figure 7 compares the complexity across algorithms as a function of the number of targets.
+The proposed SAGA algorithm requires the lowest number of likelihood evaluations-significantly lower than for the naive SAESL iterative search method.
+This shows our algorithm can effectively predict the correct chain using the geometric fitting criteria.
+The MCF and NN algorithms have similar complexities, lying between those of SAGA and SAESL.

-Figure 8 shows the overall runtime of algorithms for an increasingly denser scene.
+Figure 8 shows the overall runtime of the algorithms as the scene density increases.
 We observe that SAGA is faster than the other methods by an order of magnitude.
-Since, the FLOPS count is not available from those implementations, we only compare the overall runtime which follows similar trends as FLOPS count and provides a reasonable estimate of algorithmic complexity.
+Since, the FLOPS count is not available for these other methods, we only compare the overall runtime, which follows a similar trend and provides a reasonable estimate of algorithmic complexity.